phonegap/phonegap-docs/docs/2-tutorials/2-develop/9-hello-world-explained.html.md

 Now that we've installed the tools necessary to create and preview the default PhoneGap application, it's worth stopping to take a moment to look through the default application and point out some important details.

 ### viewport
-Open the index.html file and notice the `viewport` meta element.
+Open the **index.html** file (located within your project root's ***www*** folder) and notice the `viewport` meta element.
 This is used to indicate how much of the screen should be used by the application content and specify how it should scale.
 Scaling refers to the zoom level, where `initial-scale` indicates the desired zoom upon load, the `maximum-scale`, `minimum-scale` values control the least and most allowed and `user-scalable` properties control whether a user should be allowed to control the scale or zoom factor (via pinch gesture for instance).

 In the default application the settings are configured to load the content at 100%, (`initial-scale=1`) allow no user scaling (`user-scalable=no`), and use the maximum width and height of the device.